This Lemon Cupcakes Recipe is the perfect light and fresh summer dessert. A tender lemon cupcake with sweet & creamy lemon buttercream frosting.

 We love a good fresh dessert, especially in the spring and summer, and this Lemon Cupcakes Recipe is about as fresh and citrusy as it gets!
 A tender lemon-infused cupcake baked to perfection and topped with the creamiest lemon buttercream frosting.

 My absolute favourite kitchen tool for making cupcakes like these is a traditional KitchenAid mixer.
-I have THIS ONE (affiliate link), and it is by far my favourite kitchen appliance of all time.
+I have THIS ONE (paid link), and it is by far my favourite kitchen appliance of all time.
 I don’t have a kitchen bursting with kitchen tools, but I’m not sure I could live without my stand mixer since I use it almost daily!

-If a stand mixer is way out of your league then this hand mixer (affiliate link) is the next best thing.
+If a stand mixer is way out of your league then this hand mixer (paid link) is the next best thing.
 They really do a great job and though they do require a little more work on your part, they definitely get the job done in style!

 For this lemon cupcakes recipe we also recommend using a microplane zester for zesting the lemons.